Meditation: No universally accepted definition for meditation

 Meditation has proven difficult to define as it covers a wide range of dissimilar practices in different traditions and cultures.
 (Note: In 1971, Claudio Naranjo noted that "The word 'meditation' has been used to designate a variety of practices that differ enough from one another so that we may find trouble defining what meditation is."
 A 2009 study noted a "persistent lack of consensus in the literature" and a "seeming intractability of defining meditation".)
 In popular usage, the word "meditation" and the phrase "meditative practice" are often used imprecisely to designate practices found across many cultures.
 These can include almost anything that is claimed to train the attention of mind or to teach calmness or compassion.
 There remains no definition of necessary and sufficient criteria for meditation that has achieved widespread acceptance within the modern scientific community.

 Separation of technique from tradition

-Some of the difficulty in precisely defining meditation has been in recognizing the particularities of the many various traditions; and theories and practice can differ within a tradition.
+Some of the difficulty in precisely defining meditation has been in recognizing the particularities of the many various traditions; and theories and practices can differ within a tradition.
 Taylor noted that even within a faith such as "Hindu" or "Buddhist", schools and individual teachers may teach distinct types of meditation.

 Ornstein noted that "Most techniques of meditation do not exist as solitary practices but are only artificially separable from an entire system of practice and belief."
-For instance, while monks meditate as part of their everyday lives, they also engage in codified rules with specific outcomes, living together in monasteries with specific cultural settings that include local rights and rituals as part of a unified set of practices.
+For instance, while monks meditate as part of their everyday lives, they also engage in codified rules with specific outcomes, living together in monasteries with specific cultural settings that include local rites and rituals as part of a unified set of practices.